Beyond Re-Animator: Unmade follow-ups

 After the conclusion of Beyond Re-Animator, Brian Yuzna wanted to produce a sequel trilogy to the series.
-The first of which would've been titled House of Re-Animator and would have featured William H. Macy as a George W. Bush inspired President of the United States who dies in office with Herbert West enlisted by the office to bring him back to life.
+The first of which would have been titled House of Re-Animator and would have featured William H. Macy as a George W. Bush inspired President of the United States who dies in office with Herbert West enlisted by the office to bring him back to life.
 The film would have seen Stuart Gordon as director and Dennis Paoli as writer, and the return of Jeffrey Combs as Herbert West and Bruce Abbott as Dan Cain.

-The second film would've been titled Island of Re-Animator and seen Dr. West having set up a laboratory on a secluded island to continue his research.
+The second film would have been titled Island of Re-Animator and seen Dr. West having set up a laboratory on a secluded island to continue his research.
 Richard Raaphorst, a concept artist who had worked on other Fantastic Factory productions, was tasked by Yuzna with creating some artwork for the film but Yuzna ultimately felt none of it worked in the world of Re-Animator.
 Some of Raaphorst's artwork were speculated to have been reused for his own directorial effort, Frankenstein's Army.

-The final film in the trilogy would've been titled Re-Animator Begins and would've featured an amnesiac Hebert West rescued from an asylum by a young female doctor who takes him to Zürich where it's revealed she's the granddaughter of Dr. Hans Gruber from the first film who is still living in his re-animated state.
-The film would've seen Hebert West passing the torch of Re-Animator to Gruber's granddaughter.
+The final film in the trilogy would have been titled Re-Animator Begins and would have featured an amnesiac Hebert West rescued from an asylum by a young female doctor who takes him to Zürich where it's revealed she's the granddaughter of Dr. Hans Gruber from the first film who is still living in his re-animated state.
+The film would have seen Hebert West passing the torch of Re-Animator to Gruber's granddaughter.

 The sequel trilogy ultimately never happened due to inability to secure financing, and while an attempt to sell House of Re-Animator as a standalone movie was met with some interest the sequel was deemed too expensive and the Great Recession effectively killed the project.

 Further attempts were made by Yuzna and John Penney in pitching a reboot of Re-Animator and while they were met with interest from companies such as Warner Bros., the two abandoned this route when the studios showed interest primarily in the name recognition and intended to play Re-Animator as a dark and serious horror film in contrast to the more darkly comedic nature of the prior films.